 The Beatles performed two shows at the Coliseum in Seattle on this day, at 3pm and 8pm, on the 12th date of their final tour.
-The concert took place at the Busch Stadium, and was seen by 23,000 people.
 The support acts were The Remains, Bobby Hebb, The Cyrkle and The Ronettes.

 The group flew from Los Angeles at 10am, and stayed at Seattle's Edgewater Inn.
 They held a press conference at the hotel, where Paul McCartney was asked repeatedly about false claims that he was due to marry Jane Asher the following day.

 In Seattle, Paul was questioned by journalists over a rumour that he was about to get married.
 Gossip had spread through the city suggesting that Jane was due to fly in to join Paul.
 The word was that a wedding cake had been ordered and a bridal suite reserved at a local hotel.
 A reporter said: 'Mr McCartney, would you please confirm or deny reports that you plan to marry Jane Asher here in Seattle this evening.'
 Playing along at first, Paul grinned broadly and said: 'It's tonight, yeah!'
 Then he added more seriously: 'No, she's not coming in tonight, as far as I know.
 I do hope it's not true.
 I'm going back to Los Angeles tonight so if Jane flies in I'm not even going to see her, let alone marry her!'

 The Beatles had played at the Coliseum once before, on 21 August 1964, during their first full American tour.